To delight in God’s love through inspired learning.

 Oxley Christian College is a coeducational Christian day school with a total enrolment of around 1,000 students.
-The Early Learning Centre, known as Oxley Kids, encompasses pre-school / kindergarten for children aged 3-4 years old.
+The Early Learning Centre, known as Oxley Kids, offers the best in Long Day Care, Kindergarten and Outside School Hours Care.
 The Junior School covers Prep to Year 6; while the Senior School encompasses Years 7 through 12.
 Students in Years 7-9 are part of the ‘Middle Years’, while students in Years 10-12 are part of the ‘Senior Years’.

 In offering a complete educational experience – from Early Learning to Year 12 – the College fosters a sense of community, security and belonging, where interaction between all year levels is encouraged as an important aspect of social development.